 Back in the days, um talking about the years around 2005, then American boxing gloves were really something to be desired.
 Craftsmen would spend hours after hours and even days to make one single pair of boxing gloves.
 They’d cut the leather precisely polish ‘em, color ‘em, stitch ‘em, use some high-end padding and mold.
 They were great.
 They were crafted to last.

 But now just like I told a while back, they’re being outsourced to other countries like Pakistan to exchange quality for profit.
 Underneath they’re all the same.
-On top of all these they’d even put some big price tags to create an illusion of quality.
+On top of all these, they’d even put some big price tags to create an illusion of quality.

-Would an average American spend wads of cash to buy a boxing glove made with high-end leather and precisely hand crafted just to take a few shots at boxing?
+Would an average American spend wads of cash to buy a boxing glove made with high-end leather and precisely handcrafted just to take a few shots at boxing?
 Hell no, that ain’t happening.
 Your average American teenager would prefer a pair of gloves with some cool looking graphics that’d barely put a dent on the wallet.

-Mexicans on the other hand stayed cheap, sometimes they might not be all that cheap but would most likely be a fair price.
+Mexicans, on the other hand, stayed cheap, sometimes they might not be all that cheap but would most likely be a fair price.
 They stayed local for their production, passed on their knowledge of boxing gloves craftsmanship generation by generation.

 The Mexicans’ knowledge wasn’t the only ace up their sleeve they had.
 They had a cheap labor pool that they can still take for granted.
 High quality leather wasn’t much of a gem to them, it was always around and much like the American they also had some hard-working fighter that’d push their gears to the limit.

-The best boxing gloves on the market are from Japan, they gave high quality leather, precision cutting, awesome padding and mold, breathable fabric everything that you could possibly need and want is packed into the boxing gloves.
+The best boxing gloves on the market are from Japan, they gave high-quality leather, precision cutting, awesome padding and mold, breathable fabric everything that you could possibly need and want is packed into the boxing gloves.

 Yeah, these are indeed expensive but they charge what’s only fair for what they give you and all these research and development they’ve given to something like a boxing glove.

-Each and every facet of their glove is unmatched and unparallel to any of the top brands out there.
+Each and every facet of their glove is unmatched and unparalleled to any of the top brands out there.
 Do you know how good of a foam aka padding these guys are giving?
 These are undoubtedly the best cushioning you can get for your hands.
 Many brands have dripped a lot of sweat but haven’t come anywhere close to those of the Japanese.

-Even if you’re talking about the aesthetics of their design, they’re top notch.
+Even if you’re talking about the aesthetics of their design, they’re top-notch.
 Everything down to the last detail is filled with perfection.